Polymarket vs Kalshi Arbitrage: Current Opportunities, Spreads & Risks (2026)

 Implications

 These findings suggest that prediction market arbitrage offers genuine opportunities for traders who can navigate platform-specific constraints.
 The most promising strategies focus on: (1) identifying events where participant composition creates systematic divergence, (2) timing trades around event resolution when convergence is most likely, (3) managing execution risk through limit orders and position sizing, and (4) accounting for platform-specific risks in expected return calculations.
 However, traders must carefully consider legal implications of cross-platform trading, particularly for US residents accessing Polymarket.
+Behavioral risk is also material: when a spread looks urgent, the decision can shift from analysis to impulse.
+For a pre-trade self-check focused on FOMO, revenge trading, and emotional execution, see ahamirror's crypto impulse-control mirror; use it as an educational reflection tool, not as financial, legal, or trading advice.
 As prediction markets mature and regulatory clarity improves, arbitrage opportunities may diminish—but current market fragmentation creates meaningful edge for sophisticated participants.

 References